yandex-cloud/terraform-provider-yandex/website/docs/r/compute_instance.html.markdown

 In addition to the arguments listed above, the following computed attributes are
 exported:

-* `instance_id` - The server-assigned unique identifier of this instance.

 * `fqdn` - The fully qualified DNS name of this instance.

 * `network_interface.0.address` - The internal IP address of the instance.